youpv/whosthatpokemon/README.md

 This project is configured for easy deployment on Netlify.
 Simply connect your GitHub repository to Netlify and it will automatically deploy your application.

+## Author

+Created by Youp Verkooijen (contact@youp.dev)

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing

 Feel free to open issues and pull requests!
+Please note that by contributing to this project, you agree to have your contributions licensed under the MIT License.